KubaBoi/sas-analysis/sas.md

 ## SAS Services

 Those are the services with wanted logic.
-It could be anything i want.
+It could be anything I want.
 `SAS Services` are using `SAS` tools and functions like [RMS](rms.md) or [AMS](sag.md#ams-account-managment-system) via `gRPC`.

 Every `SAS Service` have unique name which will be used as `servicePrefix` and identifier of incomming request.